mongodb/specifications/source/unified-test-format/unified-test-format.rst

 This specification is not prescriptive about how this information is provided.
 For example, it may be read from an environment variable or configuration file.

+Create a new MongoClient, which will be used for internal operations (e.g. processing `initialData`_ and `test.outcome <test_outcome_>`_).
+This is referred to elsewhere in the specification as the internal MongoClient.

-The test runner MAY determine the server version and topology type in advance to optimize any future `runOnRequirement`_ checks.
+Determine the server version and topology type using the internal MongoClient.
+This information will be used to evaluate any future `runOnRequirement`_ checks.

 The test runner SHOULD terminate any open transactions (see:
-`Terminating Open Transactions`_) before executing any tests.
+`Terminating Open Transactions`_) using the internal MongoClient before executing any tests.

 Executing a Test File